 “Charles, a nigra should be listened to, same as you would a white man.”
 CM Reed

-Unkind words were never intentioned.
+Unkind words were never intentional.

-Seldom did they fall from his mouth without his notice
+Seldom did they fall from his mouth without his notice,

 After the First World War he taught in a one room school house